w3hc/gov-docs/deployment.md

 Before you deploy your DAO, you should ask yourself the following questions:

 - What is the objective of your DAO?
-- What kind of proposals do you expected?
+- What kind of proposals do you expect?
 - Who are the first members?

 ## Guide